‘All art must go underground:’ Ukraine scrambles to shield its cultural heritage

 Twenty-five works by one of Ukraine’s most celebrated painters, Maria Prymachenko, famed for her colorful representation of Ukrainian folklore and rural life, were burned when Russians bombed the museum housing them in a town outside Kyiv.
 Other museums in the capital are boarded up, their works still inside because those who would have evacuated them have fled.

-“City centers are seriously damaged, some of which have sites and monuments that date back to the 11th century,” Lazare Eloundou, the director of the United Nations’ world heritage program, told reporters last week.
+“City centers are seriously damaged, some of which have sites and monuments that date back to the 11th century,” Lazare Eloundou Assomo, the director of the United Nations’ world heritage program, told reporters last week.
 “It is a whole cultural life that risks disappearing.”

-The deliberate destruction of a country’s or culture’s heritage is a considered a war crime, but UNESCO has not yet canceled its next summit, which is scheduled to take place in Russia.
+The deliberate destruction of a country’s or culture’s heritage is considered a war crime, but UNESCO has not yet canceled its next summit, which is scheduled to take place in Russia.

 As Russian troops attempt to encircle Odessa, the Fine Arts Museum there has encircled itself with razor wire.